tesskeating/gen_711_final_project/README.md

 [source for commands below](https://docs.qiime2.org/2024.2/tutorials/feature-classifier/):

-- *wget*: obtains 16s rRNA human stool classifier (not included in repo because file was too big to push)
+- *wget*: obtains 16s rRNA human stool classifier from silva database (not included in repo because file was too big to push)
 - *feature-classifier classify-sklearn*: assigns taxonomy to rep sequences
-- *metadata tabulate*: tabulates taxon and confidence of each feature
+- *metadata tabulate*: tabulates taxa and confidence of each feature

 </details>